 Equations of Motion – Constant Acceleration Example

 This equations of motion example problem consist of a sliding block under constant acceleration.
 It uses the equations of motion to calculate the position and velocity of a given time and the time and position of a given velocity.

 Equations of Motion Example Problem – Constant Acceleration

 This example problem uses the equations of motion for constant acceleration to find the position, velocity, and acceleration of a breaking vehicle.

-This example problem uses the equations of motion for constant acceleration to calculate the time needed for one vehicle to intercept another vehicle moving at constant velocity.
+This example problem uses the equations of motion for constant acceleration to calculate the time needed for one vehicle to intercept another vehicle moving at a constant velocity.

 Vertical Motion Example Problem – Coin Toss

 Here’s an example applying the equations of motion under constant acceleration to determine the maximum height, velocity and time of flight for a coin flipped into a well.
 This problem could be modified to solve any object tossed vertically or dropped off a tall building or any height.
 This type of problem is a common equation of motion homework problem.

 Projectile Motion Example Problem